AntaresSimulatorTeam/Antares_Simulator/docs/index.md

 In May 2018 RTE decided to release the project under the GPLv3 license.

-In January 2024, RTE, as the exclusive Copyright owner decided, to switch from GPL V3 to MPL V2 License since the 9.0 major version of Antares-Simulator
+In January 2024, RTE, as the exclusive Copyright owner decided, to switch from GPL V3 to MPL V2 License since the 9.0 major version of Antares-Simulator.

 # Links:

 - Antares web site :  https://antares-simulator.org